 Some schools group subjects together under option blocks and you will need to choose a subject from each block.
 This can limit the choices you have and may make choosing your subjects a bit trickier - especially if two subjects that you wanted to study are in the same block!
 Ask your school for more info about this.

 Things to think about.
 When you're deciding what to do, remember:

 - You may need to study certain subjects or qualifications for some careers.
 Ask yourself what sorts of careers and job families interest you.
 If you already have an idea, you need to find out if you need any particular subjects or qualifications to get into that area of work.
 You can find this out by visiting Job Profiles

 - Think about picking the subjects or qualifications you might need when you go on to further or higher education.

-- The subjects you pick don't have to relate to a specific job - it's fine to choose some simply because you enjoy them or are good at them.
+- The subjects you pick don't have to relate to a specific job - it's okay to choose some just because you enjoy them or are good at them.